parse-community/parse-dashboard/README.md

 PARSE_DASHBOARD_SSL_KEY: "sslKey"
 PARSE_DASHBOARD_SSL_CERT: "sslCert"
 PARSE_DASHBOARD_CONFIG: undefined // Only for reference, it must not exist
 PARSE_DASHBOARD_COOKIE_SESSION_SECRET: undefined // set the cookie session secret, defaults to a random string.
-You should set that value if you want sessions to work across multiple server, or across restarts
+Use this option if you want sessions to work across multiple servers, or across restarts

 ```